scipp/scipp/doc/type-erased-prototype.md

     This implies that the elements in our data columns would be vectors, basically the current `HistogramData::HistogramY`, etc.
   - Support columns with non-constant size in a certain dimension, e.g., bin edges and counts that have a different length in the time-of-flight dimension for every point in the spectrum dimension.
     Without having tried, this should be possible without too much trouble (provided that we do not require to *change* the individual lengths) and would only prevent certain operations, such as selecting a time-of-flight slice.
+- For more convenient handling of `Dataset`, it could be beneficial to combine value and error into `struct DataPoint { double value; double error; };`.
+  This avoid difficulties related to handling two separate columns for values and errors, in particular the need to always access two columns at the same time and the need for a mechanism linking a specific value column to its error column.

 ## Example